 We develop therapeutic products and medical therapies using cell and tissue protocols, primarily involving adult (non-embryonic) stem cells.
 We are currently pursuing our Disc/Spine Program with our initial investigational therapeutic product being called BRTX-100.
 In March 2022, a United States patent was issued in our Disc/Spine Program.
 We submitted an IND application to the FDA to obtain authorization to commence a Phase 2 clinical trial investigating the use of BRTX-100, our lead cell therapy candidate, in the treatment of chronic lower back pain arising from degenerative disc disease.
 We have received such authorization from the FDA and have commenced such clinical trial through the execution of a CRO agreement with Professional Research Consulting, Inc., d/b/a PRC Clinical ("PRC"), the execution of clinical trial site agreements, patient enrollment, the commencement of patient procedures, the purchase of manufacturing equipment and the expansion of our laboratory to include capabilities for clinical production.
 We have received a license from the New York State Department of Health to act as a tissue bank for mesenchymal stem cell processing.
 In June 2023, we received a unanimous recommendation from the Data Safety Monitoring Board ("DSMB") to continue our Phase 2 clinical trial without any changes.
-We have obtained a license to use technology for investigational adult stem cell treatment of disc and spine conditions, including protruding and bulging lumbar discs.
+We have obtained a worldwide (excluding Asia and Argentina) exclusive license to use technology for investigational adult stem cell treatment of disc and spine conditions, including protruding and bulging lumbar discs.
 The technology is an advanced stem cell injection procedure that may offer relief from lower back pain, buttock and leg pain, and numbness and tingling in the leg and foot.
 We are investigating the expansion of the clinic application of BRTX-100 to other indications within the body.

 We are also developing our ThermoStem Program.
 This pre-clinical program involves the use of brown adipose (fat) in connection with the cell-based treatment of type 2 diabetes and obesity as well as hypertension, other metabolic disorders and cardiac deficiencies.
-United States patents related to the ThermoStem Program were issued in September 2015, January 2019, March 2020, March 2021, and July 2021; a notice of allowance was issued in February 2023 by the United States Patent Office for a patent application related to our ThermoStem Program, Australian patents related to the ThermoStem Program were issued in April 2017, October 2019, and August 2021; Japanese patents related to the ThermoStem Program were issued in December 2017, June 2021, and February 2022; a notice of allowance was issued in May 2023 by the Japanese Patent Office for a patent application related to our ThermoStem Program; Israeli patents related to our ThermoStem Program were issued in October 2019, May 2020, and March 2022; European patents related to the ThermoStem Program were issued in April 2020 and January 2021; and a notice of allowance was issued in February 2023 by the European Patent Office for a patent application related to our ThermoStem Program.
+United States patents related to the ThermoStem Program were issued in September 2015, January 2019, March 2020, March 2021, July 2021, and June 2023; Australian patents related to the ThermoStem Program were issued in April 2017, October 2019, and August 2021; Japanese patents related to the ThermoStem Program were issued in December 2017, June 2021, February 2022 and June 2023; Israeli patents related to our ThermoStem Program were issued in October 2019, May 2020, and March 2022; and European patents related to the ThermoStem Program were issued in April 2020, January 2021, and July 2023.

-We have licensed a patented curved needle device that is a needle system designed to deliver cells and/or other therapeutic products or materials to the spine and discs or other potential sites.
+We have obtained a license for a patented curved needle device that is a needle system designed to deliver cells and/or other therapeutic products or materials to the spine and discs or other potential sites.
 We anticipate that FDA approval or clearance will be necessary for this device prior to commercialization.
 We do not intend to utilize this device in connection with our Phase 2 clinical trial with regard to BRTX-100.